CryptoGnome/LimitSwap/README.md

 🟢 : very easy to setup

 🔴 : it's pre-compiled, so you cannot check the Source Code

+&nbsp;
+&nbsp;

+### 3. With Docker

+#### Requirements
+MacOS and Windows users require Docker for Desktop https://www.docker.com/products/docker-desktop Ubuntu Linux require Docker installed `sudo apt-get install docker.io`

+#### Usage
+Navigate into the bot directory and build the Docker image by executing the following command:

+`docker build -t limit_swap_v4 .`

+(For MacOS and Linux) Still within the main directory you can run Docker via:

+`docker run --rm --name limit-swap_v4 -it -v $(pwd)/settings.json:/app/settings.json -v $(pwd)/tokens.json:/app/tokens.json limit_swap_v4`

+(For Windows with Powershell)

+`docker run --rm --name limit-swap_v4 -it -v $PWD/settings.json:/app/settings.json -v $PWD/tokens.json:/app/tokens.json limit_swap_v4`

+If you wish to run the container in the background please include -d for detached.

+The streaming container logs can be visualised with `docker logs -f limit_swap_v4`

+To stop the bot `docker stop limit_swap_v4`

+#### Pros and cons
+🟢 : easy to setup if you know Docker

+🔴 : needs Docker

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

 ## Developers 🔧